15 Simple Fashion Upgrades That Make You Look Expensive

 Choose undergarments you feel confident in

 It turns out that the most important layers when making an outfit seem expensive are the bottom and top ones.
 Underpinnings and coats both pave the way to the most put-together looks.
 Vajda tells her clients to invest in good, trustworthy shapewear they’ll feel comfortable wearing beneath their favorite pants, dresses, and skirts.
 The goal is to present a smooth silhouette and highlight your body’s natural shape.
-Check out these affordable Soma Smoothing Shorts beneath your favorite looks after reading up on the best underwear to flatter your butt shape.
+These affordable Soma Smoothing Shorts will work perfectly under most of your favorite looks.
+You should also read up on the best underwear to flatter your butt shape.

 Buy a well-fitting bra